-Located on the way to Ngorongoro Crater and the Serengeti, Lake Manyara National Park is worth a stop in its own right.
-Its ground water forests, bush plains, baobab strewn cliffs, and algae-streaked hot springs offer incredible ecological variety in a small area, rich in wildlife and incredible numbers of birds.
+Located on the way to the Ngorongoro Crater and the Serengeti, Lake Manyara National Park is well worth a visit.
+Its ground water forests, bush plains, baobab-strewn cliffs, and algae-streaked hot springs offer incredible ecological variety in a small area rich in wildlife and incredible numbers of birds.

-The alkaline soda of Lake Manyara is home to an incredible array of bird life that thrives on its brackish waters.
-Pink flamingo stoop and graze by the thousands colourful specks against the grey minerals of the lake shore.
-Yellow-billed storks swoop and corkscrew on thermal winds rising up from the escarpment, and herons flap their wings against the sun-drenched sky.
-Even reluctant bird-watchers will find something to watch and marvel at within the national park, from herons to yellow-billed storks.
+The alkaline soda of Lake Manyara is home to an array of bird life that thrives on the brackish waters.
+Pink flamingo stoop and graze by the thousands, colourful specks against the grey minerals of the lakeshore.
+Even reluctant bird-watchers will find something to marvel at within the national park, from herons to yellow-billed storks.

 Lake Manyara’s famous tree-climbing lions are another reason to pay a visit to this park.
-The only kind of their species in the world, they make the ancient mahogany and elegant acacias their home during the rainy season, and are a well-known but rather rare feature of the northern park.
-In addition to the lions, the national park is also home to the largest concentration of baboons anywhere in the world — a fact that accounts for interesting game viewing of large families of the primates.
+The only kind of their species in the world, they make the ancient mahogany and elegant acacias their home during the rainy season, and are a well-known but rather rare feature of the park.
+In addition to the lions, Lake Manyara is also home to the largest concentration of baboons anywhere in the world, permitting interesting game viewing of large families of the primates.

-In contrast with the intimacy of the forest, is the grassy floodplain and its expansive views eastward, across the alkaline lake, to the jagged blue volcanic peaks that rise from the endless Maasai Steppes.
-Large buffalo, wildebeest and zebra herds congregate on these grassy plains, and so do the giraffes–some so dark in coloration that they appear to be black from a distance.
+The grassy floodplain contrasts with the intimacy of the forest with its expansive views eastward, across the alkaline lake, to the jagged blue volcanic peaks that rise from the endless Maasai Steppes.
+Large buffalo, wildebeest and zebra herds congregate on these grassy plains, as do giraffes–some so dark in coloration that they appear from a distance to be black.

-Inland of the floodplain, a narrow belt of acacia woodland is the favoured haunt of Manyara’s legendary tree-climbing lions and impressively tusked elephants.
-Squadrons of banded mongoose dart between the acacias, whereas the diminutive Kirk’s dik-dik forages in their shade.
-Pairs of klipspringer are often seen silhouetted on the rocks above a field of searing hot springs that steams and bubbles adjacent to the lakeshore in the far south of the park.
+Inland from the floodplain, a narrow belt of acacia woodland is the favoured haunt of Manyara’s legendary tree-climbing lions and impressively tusked elephants.
+Squadrons of banded mongoose dart between the acacias while the diminutive Kirk’s dik-dik forages in their shade.
+Pairs of klipspringer are often seen silhouetted on the rocks above the searing hot springs that steam and bubble adjacent to the lakeshore in the far south of the park.

 Manyara provides the perfect introduction to Tanzania’s birdlife.
 More than 400 species have been recorded, and even a first-time visitor to Africa might reasonably expect to observe 100 of these in one day.
 Highlights include thousands of pink-hued flamingos on their perpetual migration, as well as other large water birds such as pelicans, cormorants and storks.